kolasniwash/nshaw.ca/content/txuri-lineup-analysis-2024.md

 # WCT
 Note: Lineup LENS has never been played in a WCT event and is not included below.
+Score counts updated 22-07-2024 to corrct error in query filter.

 ## NEMS
 ![lineup-pct-score-count-all-NEMS-2024](/lineup-pct-score-count-wct-NEMS-2024.png)